In this article, we are going to talk about Growth marketing. I will explain what it is and especially how to use it for your business.🚀

 Growth hacking is a strategy consisting in boosting the growth of a company by using a set of digital and marketing techniques to quickly and significantly accelerate the company’s growth To achieve such an approach, we need to understand what marketing is, and then what the definition of Growth marketing is.
 In this graphic, you can see that marketing only focuses on the “acquisition” and “activation” levers.

-What are the 3 pillars of the Growth marketing strategy?
+The 3 pillars of the Marketing Growth Strategy

 1. Product Market Fit